This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Cookies.
 Cookies are relatively flat and usually require only one egg.
 Flax eggs will work well here!

 - Recipes that call for all-purpose flour.
-Wheat flour and all-purpose flour contain gluten, which makes them both very forgiving in recipes.
+Wheat flour and all-purpose flour both contain gluten, making them both very forgiving in recipes.
 Flax eggs will usually work well in muffins and breads made with regular white flour.

 Detoxinista Tip